-As another metric, CBC Canada shares that the cost of stem cell therapy is $5,000 – $8,000 per stem cell treatment for the Cell Surgical Network (CSN) following its protocol to collected fat tissue and process it before re-injecting it directly or intravenously into the same patient.
+As a final metric, CBC Canada shares that the cost of stem cell therapy is $5,000 – $8,000 per stem cell treatment for the Cell Surgical Network (CSN) following its protocol to collected fat tissue and process it before re-injecting it directly or intravenously into the same patient.